-i.
-RVM = Rasmussen Valley Mine; LCM = Lanes Creek Mine; NDR = North Dry Ridge Project; H1 = Husky 1 Project; PH = Paris Hills Project; UPZ = Upper Phosphate Zone; LPZ = Lower Phosphate Zone; bcf = bank cubic feet; wt.% = weight percent.

-ii.
-Mineral Resource categorization of Measured, Indicated and Inferred Mineral Resources presented in the summary table is in accordance with the CIM definition standards (CIMDS, 2014).

-iii.
-The Mineral Resources presented are reported on a dry in-situ basis.
+- 1. RVM = Rasmussen Valley Mine; LCM = Lanes Creek Mine; NDR = North Dry Ridge Project; H1 = Husky 1 Project; PH = Paris Hills Project; UPZ = Upper Phosphate Zone; LPZ = Lower Phosphate Zone; bcf = bank cubic feet; wt.% = weight percent. - 2.
+Mineral Resource categorization of Measured, Indicated and inferred mineral resources presented in the summary table is in accordance with the CIM definition standards (CIMDS, 2014). - 3.
+The mineral resources presented are reported on a dry in-situ basis.
 Masses for the four Itafos Conda projects have been converted from wet to dry basis using a 10% moisture factor.
-The PH Project masses were estimated in dry basis.

-iv.
-No recovery, dilution or other similar mining parameters have been applied.

-v.
-Although the Mineral Resources presented in [the Conda Technical Report] are believed to have a reasonable expectation of being extracted economically, they are not Mineral Reserves.
-Estimation of Mineral Reserves requires the application of modifying factors and a minimum of a PFS.
+The PH Project masses were estimated in dry basis. - 4.
+No recovery, dilution or other similar mining parameters have been applied. - 5.
+Although the mineral resources presented in [the Conda Technical Report] are believed to have a reasonable expectation of being extracted economically, they are not mineral reserves.
+Estimation of mineral reserves requires the application of modifying factors and a minimum of a PFS.
 The modifying factors include, but are not restricted to, mining, processing, metallurgical, infrastructure, economic, marketing, legal, environmental, social, and governmental factors.
-To date, except as described in Item 15 of [the Conda Technical Report], studies that provide further insight into prospects for development and extraction of the Mineral Resources have not been completed to a minimum of a PFS.

-- vi.
-With respect to RVM and LCM, for which Mineral Reserves are reported in Item 16 of [the Conda Technical Report], the Mineral Resources are inclusive of Mineral Reserves. - vii.
-The Mineral Resources presented in [the Conda Technical Report] for H1 and NDR for which a PEA is presented in Item 24 of [the Conda Technical Report], are not Mineral Reserves and do not reflect demonstrated economic viability. - viii.
-For all projects, the reported Inferred Mineral Resources are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves. - ix.
-There is no certainty that all or any part of this Mineral Resource will be converted into Mineral Reserve. - x.
+To date, except as described in Item 15 of [the Conda Technical Report], studies that provide further insight into prospects for development and extraction of the mineral resources have not been completed to a minimum of a PFS. - 6.
+With respect to RVM and LCM, for which mineral reserves are reported in Item 16 of [the Conda Technical Report], the mineral resources are inclusive of mineral reserves. - 7.
+The mineral resources presented in [the Conda Technical Report] for H1 and NDR for which a PEA is presented in Item 24 of [the Conda Technical Report], are not mineral reserves and do not reflect demonstrated economic viability. - 8.
+For all projects, the reported inferred mineral resources are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves. - 9.
+There is no certainty that all or any part of this Mineral Resource will be converted into Mineral Reserve. - 10.
 Mineral Resource estimates are not precise calculations, being dependent on the interpretation of limited information on the location, shape and continuity of the occurrence and on the available sampling results.
-All figures are rounded to reflect the relative accuracy of the estimates. - xi.
-The Mineral Resource estimates for the potentially surface mineable resources (RVM, LCM, NDR, and H1) were constrained by conceptual pit shells for the purpose of establishing reasonable prospects of eventual economic extraction based on potential mining, metallurgical and processing grade parameters identified by studies performed to date on the Project. - xii.
+All figures are rounded to reflect the relative accuracy of the estimates. - 11.
+The Mineral Resource estimates for the potentially surface mineable resources (RVM, LCM, NDR, and H1) were constrained by conceptual pit shells for the purpose of establishing reasonable prospects of eventual economic extraction based on potential mining, metallurgical and processing grade parameters identified by studies performed to date on the Project. - 12.
 The Mineral Resource estimates for the potentially underground mineable resources at PH were constrained by property boundaries on north, south and east sides as well as depth, water and high-level economic considerations.
-A vertical limb on the west side of the property would require an alternative mining method and to date has not been drilled to the extent to support an estimate of geologic resources. - xiii.
+A vertical limb on the west side of the property would require an alternative mining method and to date has not been drilled to the extent to support an estimate of geologic resources. - 13.
 Key constraint inputs included reasonable assumptions for operating costs, CRU fertilizer product forecast prices and a 20% minimum P2O5 grade for the four Itafos Conda projects and the UPZ mineralization at the PH Project, based on current CPP specifications for all estimated resources except for the LPZ mineralization at PH.
-The LPZ at PH was defined using a 24% minimum P2O5 grade to allow for a head-grade of 30% P2O5, which is amenable to direct-shipping without the need for beneficiation.
+The LPZ at PH was defined using a 24% minimum P2O5 grade to allow for a head-grade of

+30% P2O5, which is amenable to direct-shipping without the need for beneficiation.